 Select "Extended Mac OS (Journaled)".

 Oh, and always remember to safely eject your drive before unplugging its cable.
-Failure to do this could lead to the drive crashing or suffering some issues.
+Failure to do this could lead to the driver crashing or suffering some issues.

 If you are unable to locate or access the data on your Western Digital (WD) external hard drive, it can be devastating, particularly when the lost data contains precious images and invaluable backups.